neilyio/ultra-scroll/README.md

 2. If the scroll command does its work in \<10ms, you do not notice it.
     You can definitely start feeling it when scroll commands take more than 15ms.
-3. The underlying scroll primitives need to leave substantial overhead in time, so that all the other emacs commands that occur when new content is brought into view (font-lock) can run without causing scroll lag, for all your different modes. **Faster is better**: 3ms or less would be *ideal*.
+3. The underlying scroll primitives need to leave some overhead in time, so that all the other emacs commands that occur when new content is brought into view (font-lock) can run without causing scroll lag, for all your different modes. **Faster is better**: 3ms or less in a light buffer would be *ideal*.
 4. Building `--with-native-comp` is *essential* for ultra-smooth scrolling.
 It increases the speed of each individual scroll commands by **\>3x**, which is important since these commands are called so